A Box Plot is the visualization design we recommend if your goal is to display quartiles, mean, and outlier attributes in data.

 Outliers are caused by the following:

-As we said, a Box Plot is the visualization design we recommend if your goal is to display quartiles, mean, and outliers attributes in data.
+As we said, a Box Plot Outlier visualization is ideal if your goal is to display quartiles, mean, and highlight extreme values in your dataset.

 So, what is an outlier?

-An outlier is a value that lies in the extremes of a data series and thus can affect the overall observation.
-Outliers are also termed as extremes because they lie on either end of a data.
+An outlier is a value that lies at the extremes of a data series and can significantly impact overall analysis.
+These values are often called extremes because they fall far from the rest of the data.

-A Box Plot Outliers detector (Box and Whisker Graph) is easy to interpret, even for non-technical audiences.
+A Box Plot Outlier detector is easy to interpret, even for non-technical audiences.

 The only viable options are using other pricey data visualization tools or plotting the chart manually.